nullikacademy/custom-lobechat/contributing/Internationalization/Add-New-Locale.md

 ## Adding New Language Support

-To add new language internationalization support in LobeChat (for example, adding Vietnamese `vi-VN`), please follow the steps below:
+To add new language internationalization support in OpenGPT (for example, adding Vietnamese `vi-VN`), please follow the steps below:

 ### Step 1: Update the Internationalization Configuration File